simplifiedcourses/simplifiedcourses.github.io/_posts/2023-06-14-stop-using-inheritance-in-angular.md

 }
 ```

-As we can see, the `Car` class and the `Bike` class, both inherit from that base class and fix the duplicate logic issue that we had before.
+As we can see, the `Car` class and the `Bike` class, both extend from that base class and fix the duplicate logic issue that we had before.
 The nice thing is, our logic is in one central place and by inheriting from that base class we get this logic for free.
 However, **we consider this a bad practice** and we will explain why.

 ## Why we should not use inheritance in Angular (or any technology for that matter)?